WalletConnect/walletconnect-specs/docs/specs/meta-clients/web3wallet/decrypted-norifications.md

 # Decrypted Notification

-The below class introduces the general way of handling decprytped notifications received by a wallet.
+The below class introduces the general way of handling decrypted notifications received by a wallet.
 The implementation details differs on each platform.

 ```typescript
 abstract class DecryptedNotification {